 Scaling fast describes our execution plan.
 We act small across a wide footprint allowing different regions and factories to test and pilot the value of different solutions.
 Once proven, these can then be rolled in other locations – we get more sites covered, wider deployment, and deeper expertise.

-Smart factory initiative works best when technology, people and process are harmonized.
+Smart factories: An initiative that works best when technology, people and process are harmonized

 Empowering employees to make fast, informed decisions is key to improving productivity and operational efficiency.
 Across over 80 worldwide Schneider Electric Smart Factories and Distribution Centers, digitization and technology are unlocking new capabilities of processes and, more importantly, of people.